-Equipment stipends have been around for a while as they're the predominant way to help your people get the best equipment they need to do their best work.
+Equipment stipends are a reliable way to help your people get the best equipment they need to do their best work.

 We developed this guide to give you everything you need to know about equipment stipends.

 An equipment stipend* is a sum of money given to employees for them to use to purchase equipment to make working easier and more productive.

 *These are not to be confused with remote work stipends which are another form of work stipend for employees that include other items like internet, office plants, etc.

 Below are a few examples highlighting the unique approaches.

 Shopify gave their people $1,000 at the beginning of COVID to buy office supplies to help ease the transition of working remotely amid the coronavirus outbreak.